nicola-deb/software-testing-portfolio/README.md

 *What makes a good Bug Report?*

 Jira is my Defect Management tool of choice.
 And although the tool automatically handles the generation of many of the fields we need to consider when writing a good bug report, we shouldn't take this for granted.
-It is important to understand how to write a bug report that provides meaningful information for the person reviewing it
+It is important to understand how to write a bug report that provides meaningful information for the person reviewing it whether that is:
 - the Developer analysing and designing the fix
 - the Project Manager who needs to track and/or understand how severely it impacts the product and the project timelines.
 - the QA team who can perform Fault-Slip Analysis on the issue to improve testing processes to potentially find similar issues earlier.